Zyumin/Java/servlet规范.md

  	what is Filter?

-	A filter is a reusable piece of code that can transform the content of HTTP requests, responses, and header information.
+	A filter is a reusable piece of code that can transform the content of HTTP requests,responses, and header information.
 > ```
 > org.springframework.web.servlet.HandlerInterceptor
 > ```